mpadillamarcos/java-spring-bank/README.md

 ## Challenges

+- :atom: **Atomicity**: some transactions like opening an account or doing a money transfer, had to make atomic changes in the database, that is to say, the transaction should either all succeed or all fail as a single unit.
+This was achieved thanks to the `@Transactional` Spring annotation.
 - :thread: **Concurrency**: any concurrency issue would have had serious consequences in the account balance when transferring money from one account to another.
+To avoid it, the rows in the database containing the balance and the transfer transactions involved had to be locked using the `SELECT FOR UPDATE` command until the atomic changes were done.
-- :white_check_mark: **Testing**: it was a challenge from the start as this is the first project I've worked with TDD.
+- :white_check_mark: **Testing**: it was a challenge from the start as this is the first project I've worked on with TDD.
+I used online resources to understand best practices and gradually built confidence by starting with simple test cases and progressing to more complicated ones.
-- :technologist: **Object-oriented programming**: requires careful design considerations to create a scalable and easily maintainable code.